Skip to main content

 Updating recipe version and changelog

-You can update recipe version number and write a changelog with
+You can update the recipe version number and write a changelog with

 jalapeno bumpver path/to/recipe

-This will prompt you for the semver increment (patch/minor/major) of the update and an optional multiline comment for changelog.
-Ctrl+S exits multiline editor and saves your changes.
-If a changelog doesn't already exist for a given recipe, bumpver will initialise it with the current version number and message "Init version"
+This will prompt you for the semver increment (patch/minor/major) of the update and an optional multiline comment for the changelog.
+Ctrl+S exits the multiline editor and saves your changes.
+If a changelog doesn't already exist for a given recipe, bumpver will initialize it with the current version number and message "Init version"

 You can alternatively specify a version number and message directly with